Policies

 Quiet Hours

-Students who want to switch to an unassigned space, please follow these steps:
+Students who want to make a room change, please follow these steps:

 - Your hall staff will want to know if there are specific reasons you would like to move that should be addressed within the community.